 - rotisserie chicken, super flavorful and makes this a quick, easy dinner

-- diced onion & red pepper and garlic, sautéing these together creates a beautiful, depth of flavor to this dish
+- diced onion & red pepper and garlic, sautéing these together creates a beautiful, depth of flavor to this dish and extra veggie goodness

 - salsa and chicken broth, add flavor and moisture